Nathan is a film critic and aspiring author with a true passion for the film industry who hopes his writings will help launch his career.

 Roy Scheider was a sportsman in his younger years, competing in baseball and boxing.
 It wasn't until he reached college that his interests morphed from sports to theater.
 He studied drama at Rutgers & Franklin & Marshall.
 After a tour in the military, he appeared in the stage play Stephen D during the New York Shakespeare Festival for which he won an Obie Award.

-His film career didn't have as magnificent of a start as his first role was The Curse of the Living Corpse.
-He had a few minor parts in a handful of following films but it was in the thriller Klute that grabbed people's attention.
-He costarred alongside Gene Hackman in The French Connection and the underrated The Seven-Ups.
+His film career didn't have a magnificent start; his first role was The Curse of the Living Corpse.
+He minor parts in a handful of subsequent films but it was in the thriller Klute that grabbed people's attention.
+He costarred alongside Gene Hackman in The French Connection and was in the underrated The Seven-Ups.
 His most well-known role, however, came in 1975 when he starred in the Spielberg thriller Jaws.

 February 10, 2014 - Shirley Temple

 Most actors work half their lives to reach stardom, but for Shirley Temple that was the exact opposite.
 She started in movies at age three, her cute sweetness being the number one selling factor that shot her to fame.
 Even at the young age of five, she could do everything from acting, singing, and dancing.
 Her fans loved her for her smiling cheerfulness.
 Her popularity led to her likeness being used for millions of dollars worth of products ranging from hats to dresses to dolls.